-Source: Amundi US and Bloomberg, as of Dec 31 2023.
-Percent of active manager outperformance is based on Lipper Large Cap Core Universe 12/19/00 - 12/31/23.
+Active management figures annual.
+Concentration last data point is 8/30/24.
+Source: Amundi US and Bloomberg.
+Percent of active manager outperformance is based on Lipper Large Cap Core Universe 12/31/90 - 12/31/23.
 Source: Strategas.
 Indices are unmanaged and their returns assume reinvestment of dividends and do not reflect any fees or expenses.
 It is not possible to invest directly in an index.
 Past performance does not guarantee future results.